 12.45 Prize-Giving at Bught Park

 11.45-14.45 Free shuttle bus service from Bught Park back to Inverness Royal Academy (for those who need to collect their cars)

-Overseas runners ONLY must collect their race pack during pre-race registration at the Bught Park on Saturday 27 September.
+Runners with an overseas address ONLY must collect their race pack during pre-race registration from the 10K Info Desk at the Event Village, Bught Park on Saturday 27 September.